borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 GitHub status continuously and executes the Helm charts when a new commit is detected on one of the target branches, e.g. "main".
 A benefit of ArgoCD is that it automatically detects variables from the Helm charts and displays them in the ArgoCD UI.
-This way the setup process is streamlined.

 [ArgoCD INT](https://argo.int.demo.catena-x.net/)
 [ArgoCD DEV](https://argo.dev.demo.catena-x.net/)

-Local development setup is aided by [Taskfile](https://taskfile.dev), detailed instructions are included in the README of the main repository.
+[Taskfile](https://taskfile.dev) aids the local development setup, the README of the main repository includes detailed usage instructions.

 # Guiding Concepts

 The main driver behind the Managed Identity Wallet Service was the compliance and compatibility with W3C SSI standards in relation to GAIA-X principles.
-The solution is based on, and uses a couple of standards and re-usable open-source
+The solution references, and uses a couple of standards and re-usable open-source
 components:

 - W3C Decentralized Identifiers (DIDs) <https://www.w3.org/TR/did-core/>